Recommended Authors:

 % section returns to "time-domain" by taking a DFT %

-% section strips away any residual DC value %
+% section strips away any residual DC value and declares final variable %

 end